 What can bailiffs take from your home?

-A bailiff will look for goods you own that can be sold if you don’t pay the debt.
+A bailiff looks for things you own to sell if you do not pay the debt.

-Bailiffs can’t take everything and they must leave you with basic household items, including:
+They must leave you with basic household items

 - A landline or mobile phone